whilefor/html-selector/README.md

 * `waitAppearsNode` : string or array, wait node appears after loadEventFired.
 Defaults to `body`
 * `waitAppearsNodeTimeout` : wait node appears timeout.
 Defaults to `10000` (ms)

-`options` is an object of [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface#cdpoptions-callback)

-a `Promise` object is returned when done.
+* returns: a `Promise` object is returned when done.

-* `data` : result data, an array